-In this source and accuracy statement, Table 9 provides GVF parameters for labor force estimates, and Table 10 provides GVF parameters for characteristics from the July 2017 PPA supplement.
+In this source and accuracy statement:

+- Tables 3 through 5 provide illustrations for calculating standard errors; - Table 6 provides the GVF parameters for labor force estimates; and - Table 7 provides GVF parameters for characteristics from the July 2019 supplement.

 The basic CPS questionnaire records the race and ethnicity of each respondent.
 With respect to race, a respondent can be White, Black, Asian, American Indian and Alaskan Native (AIAN), Native Hawaiian and Other Pacific Islander (NHOPI), or combinations of two or more of the preceding.
 A respondent's ethnicity can be Hispanic or non-Hispanic, regardless of race.